 Tax limits bring economic growth

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 16, 1995
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 16, 1995

 Yesterday was tax day for millions of Americans — as they filed their federal income tax returns.
 According to IRS estimates, individuals spend about 1.7 billion hours on tax-related paperwork; businesses spend another 3.4 billion hours.
 The Tax Foundation estimates the cost of compliance with federal tax laws will approach $200 billion this year.